amunategui/amunategui.github.io/_posts/2015-11-22-speak-like-a-doctor.md

 To see a screenshot example of our Shiny application in action, scroll back to the top of this walk-through.

 <BR><BR>
+I would like to thank Lucas A. for the artwork - thanks pal!
+<BR><BR>
 <a id="sourcecode">Full source code</a>: